s2-streamstore/optr/README.md

 ## Feedback

-We use [Github Issues](https://github.com/s2-streamstore/optr/issues) to track feature requests and issues with the SDK.
+We use [Github Issues](https://github.com/s2-streamstore/optr/issues) to track feature requests and issues with the package.
 If you wish to provide feedback, report a bug or request a feature, feel free to open a Github issue.

 ### Contributing